korbosoft/64Fetch/README.md

 # 64fetch
-A fetch program for the Commodore 64, built with XC-Basic
+A fetch program for the Commodore 64, built with CC65